 Students will remember you if you are a caring teacher, and gaining loyal, appreciative students is the best way to naturally build your classes.
 When you care, your yoga students are less likely to have injuries in your class.
 You'll be careful with your cueing and even more careful with any hands-on assists.
 You'll know when to encourage your students with a tougher flow and when to let them rest in Child's pose.
 When you care about the individuals in class, they notice – and likely tell their friends.

 Teaching yoga is a lot of fun, but it's also work.
 It's crucial for yoga teachers to be professional so that studio owners (and students) know they can rely on you.
 This means never canceling a class at the last minute or rushing in late.
 Being professional means never talking poorly about another teacher or wearing a low-cut top that reveals too much in a forward fold.

-You're also likely a freelancer, meaning that you work at many different locations and environments.
+You're also likely an independent contractor, meaning that you work at many different locations and environments.
 As an entrepreneur, it's up to you to advertise yourself.
 Setting up a Facebook page or Instagram account for your yoga schedule is a popular outreach method that lets you tag students and use the power of social media.

 Themes can range from working up to a peak pose, emphasizing certain movements like twists or back bends or even centering around the full moon or other seasonal event.
 Special playlists, like a reggae Sunday class, can also make for a memorable class.

 What's more, a yoga class isn't just a class for movement.
 Integrating quotes from spiritual texts and teachings from yoga masters at the right time in class can create meaningful experiences for your students.
 It helps them understand the deeper meaning of a yoga practice – and can keep them coming back for more.
 The more you read and study, the more you'll find inspiration for excellent themes and valuable classes.